 For employers, the latter option is understandably the more appealing of the two.

-Many experts indicate, however, that that this can sometimes prove to be a risky proposition from a legal perspective, opening up the employer to potential liability should a court later decide that the position in question did not fit the parameters of an unpaid internship.
+Many experts indicate, however, that this can sometimes prove to be a risky proposition from a legal perspective, opening up the employer to potential liability should a court later decide that the position in question did not fit the parameters of an unpaid internship.
 Indeed, it’s for this reason that many advise employers to simply pay their interns minimum wage and limit their hours accordingly.

 All of this naturally begs the question as to how exactly an unpaid internship is defined in the eyes of the law.